TonmoyChak/IndividualProjectProposal/TonmoyChak_phillyshoppers.md

 The project includes several goals that are highlighted for the course.
 I downloaded the projects and in first sections I noticed this project includes object-orientated design, test driven development, Junit testing, parallel computing, design patterns, debugging, XML, data mining and access to data bases.
 All of these requirements are going to be full filled by this Apache Tomcat project.
 We can configure and extract the data whatever we want.
 But in order to configure all files, there must be certain steps we should take to ensure our accuracy.
 In addition, since Apace Tomcat powers numerous large-scale web software, so it is included XML, HTML, jsp files.
 It involves maintain all of these data as well.
 Finally, for fulfilling the second set of goal, I would say working on this project demonstrates testing, building, debugging, version control and issue tracking on apache page.

+## Conceptual Design
+I'd love to devlope this web app with my group.
+Since the app is very straight forward to devlope.
+All we will do in this project basic java, xml, servelet.
+It's a very straight forward web app.
+I think we can absolutely do this project faster and if we put little amount of time everyday.
+We can use any ide for java and for using Tomcat you will have to install Tomcat 9.0 which is very simple.
+You can do it on Terminal.
 ## Background
 Website url: https://projects.apache.org/project.html?tomcat